GoogleCloudPlatform/click-to-deploy/k8s/neo4j-ce/README.md

 ```

-## Restore Magento data on a running Magento instance
+## Restore Neo4j data from your local workstation

 In order to restore Neo4j data, you must specify the backup file name in `LOCAL_FILE` variable.